rx-angular/rx-angular/libs/state/README.md

 Developing **reactive**, **complex** and **robust** user interfaces confronts developers with manging an overwhelmingly huge amount events of different types and sources _aka_ **State Management**.

-There are plenty solutions available for managing state on a **global level** (Akita, NgRx, NgXs, ...).
+There are plenty of solutions available for managing state on a **global level** (Akita, NgRx, NgXs, ...).
 All of them **not targeting** managing state on **component level**.

 Thats where `RxState` comes into place.